bfortuner/problems/README.md

 1. Double Linked List - Implement a Doubly Linked List
 2. Remove Duplicates - Remove duplicates from both sorted and unsorted Singly Linked List
 3. Delete Node - Delete node in middle of Single Linked List given access to only that node
-4. [Is Circular] - Return true if single linked list is circular (corrupted)
+4. [Is Circular] - Return true if single linked list is circular (corrupted).
+Go on to find the first node in the loop.
+Go on to find the size of the loop.
 5. Circular Node - Find the first node in a circular single linked list
 6. Sum Two Lists - Add two numbers together.
 Each number's digits are stored in a Single Linked List in reverse order (e.g. 134 == 4 --> 3 --> 1)
 7. Find Intersection of Two lists - Given two lists, find the node at which they intersect and become one list